elliott-with-the-longest-name-on-github/tql/packages/tql-template/README.md

 pnpm i @sejohnson/tql
 ```

-TQL (Template-SQL -- unfortunately, T-SQL is already taken!) is a lightweight library for writing SQL in TypeScript:
+TQL (Template-SQL) is a lightweight library for writing SQL in TypeScript:

 ```ts
 import { init, PostgresDialect } from '@sejohnson/tql';